Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-Result-YCSB-YugaByteDB.md

-# Example: YCSB
+# Example: YCSB in YugabyteDB

 <img src="https://raw.githubusercontent.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/master/docs/workflow-sketch-simple.png"/>

-This example shows how to run YCSB in YugabyteDB.

 **The results are not official benchmark results.
 The exact performance depends on a collection of parameters.
 The purpose of this example is to illustrate the usage of bexhoma and to show how to evaluate results.**